Mohanrajhan/Coursera/README.md

-Overview - Identifying Coursera - Coursera
+Overview - Identifying Courses - Coursera
 ----------------------------------
 This project aims to automate the Featured News using Selenium WebDriver.
 It uses coursera Webpage, extracting courses and its details and filling the enquiry form.